Explore Carnamah's natural, heritage and cultural attractions

 A great viewpoint of the lakes is the lookout on a short gravel road off the Carnamah-Eneabba Road about one kilometre west of Carnamah.
 The lookout has a large turnaround - so there's plenty of room to take a look even if you're in a large vehicle or have a caravan in tow | Map

-If you'd like to visit the lake's edge, an easy spot is off the gravel Winchester South Road, which is located 16 kilometres southeast of Carnamah via the Carnamah-Eneabba Road.
+If you'd like to visit the lake's edge, an easy spot is via the gravelled Winchester South Road, which is located 16 kilometres southeast of Carnamah via the Carnamah-Eneabba Road.

 Art + Heritage Trail

 A trail of 14 heritage plaques, four murals and historic photographs, old advertisements and artworks.
 The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside the Lions Club Op Shop at 46 Macpherson Street.

 If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through the bush on the edge of the Bunjil-Carnamah Road to the Macpherson Homestead.